 Scarborough Attractions

-If you are walking or cycling the pathway, then you’ll come to the Northern end of the Redcliffe Peninsula at Scarborough.
+If you walk or cycle the pathway, you’ll reach Scarborough, the northern end of the Redcliffe Peninsula.

 Cafes line the village, which is across the road from Scarborough Beach.